- 1 What is the potential benefit?

 What are the risks?

-Regenerative medicine treatments at HOGUE CLINICS using biologic agents are performed safely by Dr. Hogue with strict adherence to aseptic conditions and with minimal risk.
-You may experience some soreness for a few days at the harvest site and/or deployment injection sites following your regenerative medicine treatment at HOGUE CLINICS.
+Regenerative medicine treatments at HOGUE CLINICS using biologic agents are safely performed by Dr. Hogue with strict adherence to aseptic conditions and pose minimal risk.
+You may experience localized soreness for a few days following your regenerative medicine treatment at HOGUE CLINICS.
+A consent form at HOGUE CLINICS comprehensively discusses the risks and benefits associated with regenerative medicine treatment offerings.

 How do I obtain a price quote for a regenerative medicine treatment at HOGUE CLINICS?

-A price quote for a regenerative medicine treatment at HOGUE CLINICS is provided by Dr. Hogue during your complimentary consultation.
-The price quote is determined by the biologic agents used, their quantities, the complexity of the treatment, and the treatment area(s).
+A price quote for a regenerative medicine treatment is provided by Dr. Hogue during your complimentary consultation at HOGUE CLINICS.

-If you can make the trip, we recommend that you schedule an appointment for a regenerative medicine consultation to determine if you are a suitable candidate.
-To expedite this process, we ask that you bring with you a printed copy of the IMAGING REPORT for any pertinent MRI or Xray imaging studies for our physician specialist to read and review, as well as any other pertinent medical records.
+If you can make the trip, we recommend that you schedule an appointment for a regenerative medicine Consultation to determine if you are a suitable candidate.
+To expedite this process, we ask that you bring with you a printed report of the IMAGING STUDIES you had, including MRI or Xray imaging studies, as well as any other pertinent medical records.

-The biologic agents used during regenerative medicine treatments at HOGUE CLINICS are harvested from the patient’s own body in the case of platelet-rich plasma (PRP), lipoaspirate, and micro-fragmented lipoaspirate.
-In the case of MSC exosomes, they are obtained from Kimeral Labs, an FDA inspected laboratory in Miramar, FL.
+The autologous biologic agents used at HOGUE CLINICS for regenerative medicine treatments are harvested from the patient’s own body in the case of platelet-rich plasma (PRP), micro-fragmented adipose tissue (MFAT).
+In the case of allogeneic biologic agents such as non-cellular placental-derived MSC Exosomes, they are obtained from KIMERA LABS (USA).

-Since we began performing regenerative medicine treatments in 2011 using biologic agents, our experience has been that most patients experience some degree of pain relief and functional improvement for the degenerative conditions receiving treatment.
 Each individual person is unique.
-All individuals do not respond the same to a regenerative medicine treatment or receive the same results.
+All individuals do not respond the same way to a regenerative medicine treatment or receive the same results.
 Individual results may vary.

-Does regenerative medicine treatment consist of one or multiple injections?
+Does a treatment consist of one injection or multiple injections?

-The number of injections per treatment session may vary.
-It depends on the number of areas treated, as well as the extent, severity, and complexity of the degenerative condition being treated.
+The number of injections per treatment session will vary, depending on the number of areas treated, the number of biologic agents, used, and the extent, severity, and complexity of the degenerative condition being treated.